showlab/Show-1/README.md

 }
 ```
 ## Notes
 Thank you for considering our model for commercial use case.
-We are working with university to figure out the exact paperwork needed for approving commercial use request.
+We are working with university(NUS) to figure out the exact paperwork needed for approving commercial use request.
 In the meantime, to speed up the process, we'd like to solicit intent of interest from community and later on we will process these requests with high priority.
 If you are keen, can you kindly email us at mike.zheng.shou@gmail.com and junhao.zhang@u.nus.edu to answer the following questions, if possible:
 - Who are you / your company?
 - What is your product / application?
 - How Show-1 can benefit your product?